cli0/gsoc_relationship/README.md

 3. Implement an algorithm for aggregating and scoring the final relationships.
 4. Visualize relationships for the client.

-This system will perform malware relationship detection and scoring by using a range of queries and ML algorithms.
+This system performs malware relationship detection and scoring by using a range of queries and ML algorithms.
-We will implement and optimize some existing and new ML algorithms in order to ensure accuracy and efficiency.
-The whole relationship detection and rating process will go through two stages and at the end the user will receive a visual representation of the generated final relationships.
+We implement and optimize some existing and new ML algorithms in order to ensure accuracy and efficiency.
+The whole relationship detection and rating process goes through two stages and at the end the user receives a visual representation of the generated final relationships.

 ##### Technology